 280 Digital Fabrication Studio

-The 280 Digital Fabrication Studio (DFS) is a general access laser cutting lab located in RM 126 of the 280 S. Columbus Drive Building.
+The 280 Digital Fabrication Studio (DFS) is a general access laser cutting and 3D printing lab located in RM 126 of the 280 S. Columbus Drive Building.

 280 Metal Shop

 The School of the Art Institute of Chicago's (SAIC) 280 Metal Shop is one of four Instructional Fabrication facilities that provide a professional, nurturing learning environment.
 The 280 Metal Shop is a general access facility set up to provide instructional and material resources for the school’s students, faculty, and staff.
 This is a creative forum for you to work cooperatively with the staff and other artists to realize your concept and develop responsible working practices.

 280 Wood Shop